 Students granted an Extraordinary Withdrawal will receive a grade of “W” for withdrawn course work, which will appear on the academic transcript.

 Extraordinary Withdrawals are at the discretion of, and must be approved by, the Associate Dean of the student’s college.
-The Extraordinary Withdrawal Form must be provided by the Associate Dean to Hawk Central; students cannot submit the form.
+The Extraordinary Withdrawal Form must be provided by the Associate Dean to The Registrar’s Office; students cannot submit the form.

 Undergraduate Day students who have completed four regular (fall/spring) semesters with an overall grade point average of 3.0 (or cumulative average of 3.4 or higher for courses in the major field) may, with the prior approval of the chair(s) and Dean’s office concerned, register each semester for one upper division course in the major field (or a closely related field) to be taken in the Independent Study/Directed Readings or Research/Tutorial format.